Sales Holidays for Small Businesses

 From witches and black cats to costumes and candy, Halloween is here, and it’s the spookiest time of the year.
 When the clock strikes tonight’s witching hour and All Hallow’s Eve lays to rest, November will come creeping out from under the bed.
 Soon, a madness will take hold of shoppers everywhere as they begin their hunt for the best Black Friday Cyber Monday (BFCM) long weekend deals.

 If you ask any website manager who works at an online retailer what part of the site links most closely to business revenue, they’ll very likely say the shopping cart.
 After all, if people can’t successfully place their orders, retailers can’t make a profit.

 A broken online shopping cart on the biggest online shopping day of the year is the equivalent of a deadly potion.
-Unfortunately for J. Crew, they took a poisonous gulp in 2018 — the five-hour downtime cost the company roughly $775,000.
+Unfortunately for J. Crew, they took a poisonous gulp in 2018 — the five-hour downtime cost the company over $700k.

 Can’t log in, then the shopping bag purges itself,” said one customer.

 For online retailers, website quality and functionality tie directly to business success.
-After all, every extra second it takes for an online store’s site to load, shopping cart abandonment increases by 7%.
+After all, every extra second it takes for an ecommerce site to load, shopping cart abandonment increases by 7%.
 That’s enough potential lost revenue to give any online retailer goosebumps.

 Cyber Monday prep tip: If your company has to prioritize one key feature of your online store to load test over the next three weeks, choose the shopping cart.
 Be sure it’s ready to handle increased site traffic and checkout volume for both Black Friday, Cyber Monday, and any other holidays you’re participating in.
 If you need to prioritize one marketing and ads campaign, choose Abandoned Cart Recovery.

-At well over a hundred bucks a pop for a pair of exercise leggings, it’s no wonder that Lululemon fans were eagerly anticipating Black Friday and Cyber Monday last year.
+At well over a hundred bucks a pop for a pair of exercise leggings, it’s no wonder that Lululemon fans were eagerly anticipating Black Friday and Cyber Monday in 2018.
 When it came time for the big day, and customers found they couldn’t complete their orders, they expressed their displeasure on social media.